bsmith89/resume/resume.md

         data management, etc.
     -   Students were early career scientists (primarily postdocs and graduate students)
-    -   Workshops at Stanford University, University of Pennsylvania, and University of New Hampshire
+    -   Workshops at Stanford University, University of Pennsylvania, University of California, San Francisco, and University of New Hampshire

 -   [2015] Graduate Student Instructor,